 For the apples:

-- Preheat oven to 375 degrees.
-In a large bowl, mix all of the filling ingredients, then place your fruit in a 9×13 glass baking dish.
-In a separate bowl, combine the flour, oats, cinnamon and brown sugar and stir.
-Add your buttery spread and cut in with a pastry blender until combined (it will be lumpy with little balls of butter).
+Combine the oats and sugar in a bowl.
+Add the buttery spread and cut in with a pastry blender until combined (it will be lumpy with little balls of butter).
 Spread the crumb topping over the fruit.

-This gluten free and vegan apple crisp recipe is:
+This gluten free and vegan apple crisp is:

 - just right for a Thanksgiving dessert

 - perfect with some whipped coconut cream or ice cream

 - a great way to use up those fall apples

 This post is part of my series, “31 Days of Gluten, Dairy, and Egg Free Comfort Food.”